RaiMan/sikulix4python/README.md

 # sikulix4python

-*(currently paused --- will be continued starting in late June 2019)*
+*(currently paused --- will be continued starting in late Summer 2019)*

 Use SikuliX from real [Python via py4j](https://www.py4j.org) (but no need to know, how it works ;-)